Computational Expressions in Java

 This is arguably easier to follow step-by-step, but much more verbose.

-As we can see, each step provides its own type parameters.
+Each step provides its own type parameters.
 Using different types in each step is straightforward.

 var result =